Updated: Thursday, September 10th 2020

 We are doing everything we can to support you and your future career ambitions whilst keeping you and our staff safe.

-Every step has been taken to ensure that those students who have needed to return to campus, before the end of this academic year, have been able to do so safely.
-To watch our brief safety video, please click here.
+Every step has been taken to ensure that those students who have needed to return to campus before the end of this academic year 2019/20 have been able to do so safely.
+Please watch our safety video.

 The safety measures include: